NawfalTachfine/PredictionAPI/README.md

 4. deploying the application to a cloud server.

 ## Technical Requirements
-+ Python 3 and virtualenv
++ Python 3 and virtualenv,
-+ Docker
++ Docker,
 + The required Python librairies used can be installed from the included *requirements.txt* file:
 ```bash
   virtualenv -p python3 pyenv